Geonkick-Synthesizer/geonkick/README.md

 	 of percussion.
 The most basic examples are: kick drums, snares, hit-hats, shakers, claps, steaks.

-         The synthesizer can run as a standalone application and as a LV2 plugin.
-Standalone requires Jack server.

 License: GPLv3

 Author: Iurie Nistor

 Home page: http://geontime.com

+The synthesizer runs as a standalone application and requires Jack server.

     Status: Active development.
 No release yet.
+Don't try this at home!

 ![Screenshot](data/screenshot.png)